klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 The discovery is important because it maps mental pictures of geometry to intuition about hydrodynamics.
 <!-- The discovery is important because it allows mental pictures of geometry to guide our intuition about hydrodynamics. -->
 A surface has curvature.
-What is the curvature of hydrodynamics?
+What's the curvature of hydrodynamics?
 What does it mean that hydrodynamics has curvature?

 Consider a mountaineer walking along *geodesics:* whenever she pauses to look back at a point she passed before, she couldn't have made it from that point to where she is via a shorter path.
 Imagine now two such mountaineers walking next to each other along a mountain ridge shaped like a saddle.
 The ridge has negative curvature, which implies that the mountaineers eventually diverge from each other, ending up on two different sides of the mountain.
-On the other hand, if they're walking in a crater, or near the top of a hill, where curvature is positive, they'd converge towards each other and eventually cross paths.
+On the other hand, if they were walking in a crater, or near the top of a hill, where curvature is positive, they'd converge towards each other and eventually cross paths.
-In summary, geodesic motion is stable (i.e., converging) where curvature is positive and unstable (diverging) where it's negative.
+In summary, geodesic motion is stable (i.e., converging) where curvature is positive and unstable (i.e., diverging) where it's negative.
 By a leap of thought, the curvature of hydrodynamics thus reveals the stability of fluid motion, which is amazing.

 A mathematical equation is blind to its applications.